navneil-naicker/acf-photo-gallery-field/readme.txt

 = Pull caption from attachment caption field =
 By default the caption is being pulled from description field.
 Add the following filter to your `function.php` to pull the caption from attachment caption field.

 `add_filter( 'acf_photo_gallery_caption_from_attachment', '__return_true' );`

 = Compatibility =
 This ACF field type is compatible with:
 * ACF 4
-* ACF 5 (Coming Soon)
+* ACF 5

 = Issues =
-We have tested this plugins amongst the latest version of WordPress and famous themes and plugins.
 Just like any other WordPress plugin, this plugin can also cause issues with other themes and plugins.
 If you are facing issues making this plugin work on your WordPress site, please do ask for help in the support forum.
 This way we can help you out and prevent this issue from happening to someone else.
-If you want to talk to me directly, you can contact me via my website <https://www.navz.me/>
+If you want to talk to me directly, you can contact me via my website <http://www.navz.me/>

 == Installation ==